laminlabs/lamin-blog/docs/1000genomes.md

 :::::{tab-item} DuckDB

 To query via DuckDB, we need to register a lazy view over the collection's S3 paths.
 The source bucket is cross-account (EU), so credentials are extracted from the artifact's own storage session — `PROVIDER credential_chain` does **not** authenticate here.
 Creating this view takes around 40 sec for dataset 1 and 3 sec for dataset 2.
-As DuckDB cold reads all 3,201 Parquet files over `httpfs` the query is bottlenecked on 3,201 sequential S3 footer round-trips to locate row groups because of which the filter query is so high.

 ```python
 import duckdb